sindresorhus/grunt-concurrent/readme.md

 ![screenshot](screenshot.png)

-*Requires grunt 0.4*

-This task is similar to [grunt-parallel](https://github.com/iammerrick/grunt-parallel), but more focused by leaving out support for shell scripts which results in a leaner config.
+This task is similar to grunt-parallel, but more focused by leaving out support for shell scripts which results in a leaner config.
 It also has a smaller dependency size and pads the output of concurrent tasks, as seen above.

 ## Getting Started